 How to Care For a Peace Lily

 Peace Lily prefers a shady environment and the soil should be kept moist.
-Its leaves will burn if it is exposed to direct sun either outdoors or through a window inside.
+Its leaves will burn if it is exposed to the direct sun either outdoors or through a window inside.

 This striking plant is native to tropical West Africa and also goes by another rather cheeky name: mother-in-law’s tongue!
 Studies have shown that this plant emits oxygen while you sleep.
-Snake Plant also removes harmful VOCs like formaldehyde, trichloroethylene and benzene from the air, improving your breathing for a better night’s rest.
+Snake Plant also removes harmful VOCs like formaldehyde, trichloroethylene, and benzene from the air, improving your breathing for a better night’s rest.